tmtsoftware/esw/docs/src/main/technical/agent/agent.md

 ### esw-agent-akka-app

 In this module, agent actor's implementation and agent app is present.
-This module depends on [esw-agent-akka-client](#esw-agent-akka-client) for the agent actor's messages and codecs.
+This module depends on @ref:[esw-agent-akka-client](#esw-agent-akka-client) for the agent actor's messages and codecs.

 ### esw-agent-akka-client

-In this module, [agent client](#agentclient) and the agent actor messages are present.
+In this module, @ref:[agent client](#agentclient) and the agent actor messages are present.

 ## AgentClient